SignReLU neural network and its approximation ability: Introduction

-Besides the above, related analysis from the perspective of approximation theory has been also investigated for some other kinds of activation functions.
-In \cite{shen2021deep}, the authors proposed Elementary Universal Activation Function (EUAF) and proved that all functions represented by a EUAF fully connected neural network (FNN) with a fixed structure can be dense in the space of continuous functions, which was proved impossible with ReLU FNN \cite{shen2019deep}.
+Besides, related analysis has been also investigated for some other kinds of activation functions.
+In \cite{shen2021deep}, the authors proposed Elementary Universal Activation Function (EUAF).
+They proved that all functions represented by a EUAF fully connected neural network (FNN) with a fixed structure are dense in the space of continuous functions, which was proved impossible with ReLU FNNs \cite{shen2019deep}.
 Unfortunately, EUAF is partly a nonsmooth periodic function which makes it not applicable in practice.
-Another investigation about rational activation has been developed in \cite{boulle2020rational}.
-It has been shown that the depth needed is exponentially smaller than ReLU neural networks \cite{Yarosky} for approximating Sobolev functions while rational neural networks provide better approximation error.
-Meanwhile, some numerical experiments illustrated its potential power for solving PDEs and GAN.

-Owing to the essential impact of activations on neural networks' performance, the design of activation functions is still an important topic in deep learning research today.
-From numerous applications, it has been found that a nonlinear activation is usually expected to possess four characteristics \cite{zhu2021logish}: {\bf differentiable almost everywhere, nearly linear mapping, few parameters, and not too complicated calculation}.
+Another investigation about rational activations has been developed in \cite{boulle2020rational}.
+It was shown that rational neural networks learn smooth functions more efficiently than ReLU neural networks.
+Meanwhile, some numerical experiments illustrated their potential power for solving PDEs and GAN.
+Due to the essential impact of activations on neural networks' performance, investigating the properties of activation functions is still an essential topic in deep learning research today.

-In this paper, we construct a monotonic activation function with a stronger approximation ability which is potentially valuable for applications.
-Precisely, we define $\rho: \RR \rightarrow \RR$ by
+In this paper, we study the approximation ability of SignReLU \eqref{sr}, and for simplicity, we fix $\alpha=1$.
+Precisely, we investigate the activation $\rho: \RR \rightarrow \RR$, given by

-and refer to it as ``DLU'' activation.
-Actually, DLU can be categorized as a ReLU type having the above-mentioned four properties.
+It is easy to see that $\rho$ is monotonically increasing on $\RR$ and $\rho(x) \rightarrow -1$ as $x \rightarrow -\infty$.
+Thus, it can be categorized as a ReLU-type activation function.
 Particularly, it enjoys a similar shape to ELU.
-The design on the negative part was motivated by EUAF \cite{shen2021deep}, which allows DLU to represent the division gate as well as product gate.
-These advantages lead to stronger approximation abilities and make it applicable for deep learning algorithms.
+The design on the negative part is the same as that of EUAF \cite{shen2021deep}.
+It is important since it allows SignReLU to represent the division gate as well as the product gate, which cannot be produced by ReLU neural networks with finite parameters.

-Given a target function, our main results in the following form quantify the structure (i.e., depth, layer sizes) of DLU neural networks that guarantee certain approximation accuracy.
+Our main results in the following form quantify the structure (i.e., depth, layer, size) of SignReLU neural networks that guarantee certain approximation accuracy for a given target function.
+In this paper, all proofs are given in Appendix.